bobanetwork/boba_legacy/boba_documentation/developer/add-new-token.md

 To add a new ERC20 token to Boba, please:

-1. Deploy an suitable L2 ERC20 contract, which allows only the `L2StandardBridge` to mint and burn tokens.
+1. Deploy a suitable L2 ERC20 contract, which allows only the `L2StandardBridge` to mint and burn tokens.
 The standard template is `L2StandardERC20.sol` (see `./packages/contracts/contracts/standards/L2StandardERC20.sol`)

 2. Then, pass the address to the bridge, as in this example: